 Computerized Dental Records

 Some dental offices still use the archaic paper records for keeping track of their patients; requiring the staff to keep note of everything by hand.
 When another office requires access to these dental records, it needs to be faxed or mailed, which can take a little time.
 This disconnect in communication, among other concerns, makes paper records inferior to digital records in the modern world.
-Dr. David Scharf ’s periodontal office now only uses computerized dental records for convenience, environmental responsibility, and our patients' security.
+The periodontal office of Dr. David R. Scharf now only uses computerized dental records for convenience, environmental responsibility, and our patients' security.

 What are Computerized Dental Records?